ckeditor/ckeditor5/packages/ckeditor5-block-quote/docs/features/block-quote.md

 ## Demo

 Use the editor below to see the block quote plugin in action.
-You can also precede the quotation with the `>` inline code (followed by a space), to format it on the go, thanks to the {@link features/autoformat autoformatting} feature.
+You can also precede the quotation with the `>` inline code (followed by a space) to format it on the go thanks to the {@link features/autoformat autoformatting} feature.

 {@snippet features/block-quote}